jbmusso/grex/README.md

 Grex is a Gremlin generating library written in JavaScript which helps you build, send over HTTP and execute arbitrary strings of Gremlin against any Blueprint compliant Graph database.

-If you're interested in an Object-to-Graph mapper library, you may want to also have a look at [Mogwai.js](https://github.com/gulthor/mogwai).
+If you're interested in an Object-to-Graph mapper library, you may also want to have a look at [Mogwai.js](https://github.com/gulthor/mogwai).

 ## Installation

-Grex works both in Node.js or in the browser.
+Grex works both in Node.js or in the browser via Browserify.

 ```
 $ npm install grex
 ```

-You may also wish to use Grex in the browser, either as a RequireJS module or by inserting a `<script>` tag.
-Using Grex in the browser is essentially useful when prototyping applications and obviously should not be used in production with graph database containing sensitive informations.
+You may also wish to use Grex in the browser, essentially when prototyping applications.
+Obviously Grex may not be used in production with graph database containing sensitive informations.

 ## Quick start

-Grex does 3 things : connect to a database, generate a Gremlin (Groovy flavored string) and send the string for execution (retrieving the results if any).
+Grex does 3 things: connect to a database, generate a Gremlin (Groovy flavored string) and send the string for execution (retrieving the results if any).

 ```javascript
 var settings = {